 Meet our Organizers: Karen from Jube School in Alberta

-Looking back on the 2019 celebrations, we want to highlight some exceptional organizers who help make the Culture Days weekend what it is across Canada.
+Looking back on the 2019 celebrations, we want to highlight some exceptional organizers who help make the Culture Days celebration what it is across Canada.
 The Jube School is an invitation to Alberta’s communities to explore the technical, visual, and performing arts.
 We asked the Jube’s Cultural Development Specialist and Culture Days organizer Karen to tell us more about the importance of having access to authentic arts education experiences that transforms the classroom.
 Here’s what we learned.

 What is Jube School—could you tell us more about the program and how it came to be?

 Jube School is an amazing program that invites youth of all abilities into the creative process.
 Over the last four years, Jube School has gone through many exciting changes and now offers creative explorations in the visual, performing and technical arts.
 Youth have the opportunity to work alongside some of the best teaching artists and theatre technicians in Alberta.

 What is unique about Jube School?

 Jube School is unique in that students and teachers are fully immersed in the creative process.
 The discoveries guide the learning.
 Participants become puppet makers, drummers, lighting technicians, storytellers, designers and much more!
 At Jube School students get to work alongside industry professionals experiencing the expert’s passion and knowledge.